 Bon Jovi was raisedCatholic.[9]
 During the height ofBeatlemania, his mother became a fervent admirer of The Beatles and dreamed that her son would achieve similar fame.
 To instill in him a love of music, she gave him his first guitar at the age of seven.
 Although Bongiovi received some lessons, he never enjoyed them and eventually abandoned the guitar in the basement.
 "I liked the sound it made falling down the stairs more than any of those boring lessons," he later stated.
 He attendedSt.
 Joseph High School inMetuchen, New Jersey, during his freshman and sophomore years.[10]
 He later transferred toSayreville War Memorial High School inParlin, New Jersey.[11]

 At 15, he attended aBruce Springsteen concert with his friends, and it was then that he knew what he wanted to do for the rest of his life.
 He resumed his guitar lessons with a new teacher, Al Parinello, who was very demanding but also instilled in him a passion for music.
 Jon Bon Jovi later recalled the importance of those lessons and acknowledged that they were one of the best things that had ever happened to him.
-When Parinello passed away in 1995, the vocalist carved the initials AP into his acoustic guitar in honor of his mentor, something he continued to do for many years.
+When Parinello died in 1995, Bon Jovi carved the initials AP into his acoustic guitar in honor of his mentor, something he continued to do for many years.[citation needed]

 Jon Bon Jovi began playing music in 1974, when he formed his first band Raze and took part in a talent contest at his school.[12][13]
 At 16, he formed a band called Atlantic City Expressway and was joined byDavid Bryan, who would later become a member of the Bon Jovi band.[12][14]
 Still in his teens, Bon Jovi played in the band John Bongiovi and the Wild Ones, performing in clubs such as the Fast Lane and opening for local acts.[14][15]
 By 1980, he had formed his first original band, the Rest; the band opened for New Jersey acts such asSouthside Johnny and the Asbury Jukes.[14][16][17]
 In late 1979, Jon Bon Jovi joined the band The Rest—founded by guitarist Jack Ponti—with whom he began writing his first songs, including "Shot Through the Heart," which years later would appear on Bon Jovi's debut album.
 However, after receiving no record offers, Ponti decided to disband the group.